 Before the Supreme Court made it possible for U.S. states to legalize sports betting, FanDuel was known as one of the country’s premier daily fantasy sports operators.
 But as soon as the opportunity arose, the New York-based company jumped head-first into the sports wagering waters, quickly overtaking competitors in New Jersey with a surprisingly well-built product.

-And there is good reason to think that its market domination will continue in the Keystone State, through its partnership with Valley Forge Casino.
+FanDuel’s market domination has transferred well into the Keystone State, through its partnership with Valley Forge Casino.
 In July 2019, FanDuel launched a virtual clone of its popular NJ online site and mobile app in Pennsylvania, which is beautifully designed and packed with features other sportsbooks don’t rival.
 What’s more, the site boasts a vast array of betting markets along with very competitive pricing, and a hefty welcome bonus.
 It’s not without its issues, but they’re minor in comparison to the upsides.